-A structured incentive program based on quantifiable corporate and personal goals and objectives that are tied to the overall success of the Corporation and that are closely aligned with the

-Corporation's business strategy has been established.
-The Compensation Committee and the NEOs and other executive officers intend to develop meaningful, yet attainable, targets for the following key performance indicators, which will be measured over a one year period:
+In early 2018, a structured incentive program based on quantifiable corporate and personal goals and objectives that are tied to the overall success of the Corporation and that are closely aligned with the Corporation's business strategy was established.
+The Compensation Committee and the NEOs and other executive officers developed meaningful, yet attainable, targets for several key performance indicators, measured over a one year period.